 Tattoos are permanent markings or insertions of ink tattoo artists apply by piercing the skin with a small needle.

-Once a tattoo artist applies the ink is to the dermis, it takes time for the wounds to heal and expose the tattoo design.
+Once a tattoo artist applies the ink to the dermis, it takes time for the wounds to heal and expose the tattoo design.

 Tattoos have been practiced globally since the Neolithic era.